 In talking with clients and friends over the past few months, it seems many have already booked (or at least are in the planning stages of booking) a trip.
 Cheryl and I haven’t nailed down anything yet (Portugal is on our radar).
-We have however been across the border twice; for either a day or just to go for coffee at the Starbucks in Blaine, USA (which BTW offers coffee in mugs and displays actual food rather just pictures of food.
-Not the case in Canada).
+We have however been across the border twice; for either a day or just to go for coffee at the Starbucks in Blaine, USA.

 Before we crossed the 49th we knew we had to sign up for a travel insurance policy.
 Over the years we’ve had annual travel insurance policies that covered trips for up to 4 weeks.
 Pricing does vary a bit depending on where you go to get coverage but, since it is insurance, the biggest cost differences are always due to differences in coverage.
 A lot of those may not be apparent to you when signing up, but they will be when you most need it.
 It’s at this point when you really need the insurance to do it’s thing – covering your medical expenses when you are out of your own province or country (yes, you need travel insurance when travelling out of province).

 In the past, you may gone to a neighborhood insurance office, BCAA, London Drugs etc. They have agents that are licensed to advise on and sell you coverage.
 Cheryl and I have always done it through a storefront general insurance office (one that does car insurance).
-We’ve changed that recently.
+We don’t do that anymore for travel insurance.
+Here’s why.

 A few years ago, our youngest son had to get some travel insurance because he was heading across the border for a couple of days.
 The night before his early morning departure, I found out he didn’t have travel insurance so I urged him to just go to London Drugs and get coverage there.
 When he got back I saw what he had signed up for.
 It would expire at midnight, the day before he was to be heading home.
 I contacted one of the executives of the travel insurance company who agencies such as London Drugs and BCAA, use for their travel insurance.
 He was in my contact list so it was easy to connect with him.
 I explained (in frustration I must confess) what the insurance agent had missed and he quickly made sure the coverage was extended for the time my son needed.